hideokamoto-stripe/stripe-app-plugin-for-wordpress/README.md

-## Stripe app
+# Stripe apps for plugin example (WordPress)

+You can connect to Stripe account from WordPress through by Stripe Apps for plugin.
+This application provides the following features:

+- Stripe Apps for plugins
+- Provide authentication callback using WP API
+- Grant and refresh authentication token
+- Create and list Stripe customer by using access_token.

 ## Requirement

 - 2 Stripe account
- - 1: For uploading (and publish) Stripe App
+1: For uploading (and publish) Stripe App
- - 2: Install the Stripe app for testing
+2: Install the Stripe app for testing
--  ** node version v20.0.0 **
+-  **node version v20.0.0**

 ## Getting started